Permanent Makeup Certificate California Requirements

 There are a number of steps that need to be taken before you can start working with permanent makeup in California.
-Permanent makeup comes under the umbrella of tattooing, so you will need to obtain your California tattoo/body art practitioners license under the Safe Body Care Act.
-The state of California requires everyone who wants a tattoo/body art practitioners license to have the following in order to apply:
+Permanent makeup comes under the umbrella of tattooing, so you will need to obtain your California tattoo/body art practitioner certificate under the Safe Body Care Act.
+The state of California requires everyone who wants a tattoo/body art practitioners certificate to have the following in order to apply:

 1) Undergo blood-borne pathogens training (BPT) annually, using a training provider that is approved by the county you are applying in